10 Different Types of Lace Explained

 Alencon lace is among the different types of lace fabrics available.
 Alençon is a beautiful French lace that originated in France.

 They adapted this lace design from Venetian lace in 1675.
-People also refer to it as the “Queen of Lace.”
+It is also known as the “Queen of Lace.”

 Lace production originated in Alençon in the 16th century, and designers created this lace by hand back in the day.

 Alençon was a luxury because it was time-consuming and costly to produce.
-Even only members of the royal family and the higher classes could afford the Alencon lace.
+Only members of the royal family and the higher classes could afford it.
+It is a beautiful lace with a floral design and strong thread.

 5. Gathered Lace